-This document is one of a set of documents, which together describe all aspects of a new Internet Printing Protocol (IPP).
 IPP is an application level protocol that can be used for distributed printing using Internet tools and technologies.
-This document contains information that supplements the IPP Model and Semantics [RFC2566] and the IPP Transport and Encoding [RFC2565] documents.
-It is intended to help implementers understand IPP/1.0 and some of the considerations that may assist them in the design of their client and/or IPP object implementations.
+This document contains information that supplements the IPP Model and Semantics [RFC2911] and the IPP Transport and Encoding [RFC2910] documents.
+It is intended to help implementers understand IPP/1.1, as well as IPP/1.0 [RFC2565, RFC2566], and some of the considerations that may assist them in the design of their client and/or IPP object implementation.
 For example, a typical order of processing requests is given, including error checking.
 Motivation for some of the specification decisions is also included.